Music & Friends (Cafêzz album)

 Music & Friends is Cafêzz' debut album, released in 2014.
 The album includes 14 compositions from Puerto Rican pianist Carmen Noemí.
-The band's style is very eclectic, embracing a wide array of Brazilian, Caribbean, jazz, rock, Latin, folk, and classical influences.
+The band's style is eclectic, taking from Brazilian, Caribbean, jazz, rock, Latin, folk, and classical influences.

-The music is organized in two parts, or playlists, and most of the compositions are allusive to coffee themes.
+The music is organized in two parts, or playlists, and most of the compositions reference coffee.
 The first seven tracks are relaxed and pleasant, like a "latte coffee", while tracks 8 thru 14 are lively and exciting, as an "espresso".

-Even though it includes elements from jazz, its performance is not focused on individual instrument virtuosity, but rely on the ensemble's communication and interaction.
-There's ample melodic content combined with tasty rhythms, giving the listener rich sound textures to enjoy with ease.